esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 XMPP standpoint is to use the data provided with the [enable stanza][enabling].
 Because of that, each device should (re)enable the push notifications at the beginning of each and every connection.

+### Message notification rules

+For regular chat and groupchat messages, both provided plugins send push notifications if one of the following conditions occurs at the moment of routing:

+* Recipient has no online sessions selected for delivery.
+* Recipient has one or more online sessions selected for delivery, but [`mod_csi`](./mod_csi.md) is enabled, and all these sessions are in the `inactive` CSI state.
 ### Custom plugins

 A custom module implementing the optional callbacks of `mod_event_pusher_push_plugin`